Why Building Muscle Is A Non-Negotiable For Women After 30

 • Decreased insulin sensitivity

-Training strategies that rely heavily on calorie restriction and endurance exercise often worsen these outcomes.
+Training strategies that rely heavily on calorie restriction and endurance exercise often worsen these outcomes for women.

 Building and maintaining muscle helps preserve metabolic rate and protects against age-related fat gain.